 The day your paper is accepted, tell your co-authors.
 If they are in the same physical location as you then buy a cake, and celebrate with them at tea time.
 If cake isn’t your thing, then find another appropriate treat for you and your co-authors.
 It’s a great achievement and something you should share together.
 If you aren’t in the same location then make a plan for next time you meet together, even if that’s only online.
-There is real value in celebrating the positive times in your time as an Early Career Researcher.
+There is real value in celebrating the positive times in your life as an Early Career Researcher.
 We all know that sharing the times when you are rejected will improve that experience.
 Similarly, celebrating the good times will give you more impetus to keep pushing through the down times.
 Extending this positive feeling to your co-authors, or those in your laboratory will always be appreciated.

 Remember to make sure that all of your co-authors have a copy of the accepted version of the manuscript.
 Sometimes referred to as a postprint, you and your co-authors should submit this to your institutional repository so that the article can be reached as Green Open Access by anyone who is interested in reading it.
+Another option if your library does not have a repository is to use an Open Source service like Share Your Paper.
+Note that when self archiving, you will need to use the publisher’s DOI in order to make your manuscript findable.

 At the same time as your manuscript is accepted, or shortly thereafter, the publisher (if you are using a traditional style publisher model) will tell you when you can expect to receive the proofs.